Semen Detection Kit by InSite

-Examine up to 25 articles for long-term surveillance of possible infidelity.
+The ProofPronto Semen Detection Kit by InSite® allows quick, simple examination of up to 25 articles for long-term surveillance of rape or infidelity.

-The InSiteŽ SDK is our best selling sex detection kit.
-It is easy to use and yields instant results with the AP test strips, or results after 10 minutes with the more sensitive PSA test.
+Our best selling sex detection kit, The ProofPronto Semen Detection Kit is easy to use and yields instant results with the AP test strips, or results after 10 minutes with the more sensitive PSA test.
 It is designed to detect traces of semen that has been discharged during sexual intercourse and up to 36 hours later.

 Is she cheating?

 Do you suspect that your spouse is being unfaithful?
-If so, the InSiteŽ Semen Detection Kit can provide evidence of her infidelity.
+If so, the ProofPronto Semen Detection Kit by InSite can provide evidence of her infidelity.
 This kit has two components: acid phosphatase (AP) test strips and prostate specific antigen (PSA) test strips, which work together to provide evidence of semen on a woman's undergarment.

 This kit is designed to be easy to use and yields instant results with the AP test strips, or results after 10 minutes with the more sensitive PSA test.
 It will detect traces of semen on a woman's undergarment which has been discharged after sexual intercourse, and up to 36 hours later.